muriloboratto/AI-university-assignments/README.md

 | If you want to learn about... | Start with...
 |:---                           |:---
 | The basics concepts of using Perceptron Neural Network using Intel® Python  | Node, topology with augmented vectors, training algorithm, and Convergence theorem.
-Hands-on using Intel Python* and Scikit learn extensions.
+Hands-on using Intel Python and Scikit learn extensions.
 | The basics concepts of using Neural Network | Multilayer Perceptron network architecture.
 The Backpropagation algorithm.
-Hands-on using Intel Python* and PyTorch*.
+Hands-on using Intel Python and PyTorch.
 | Search Algorithms    | Genetic Algorithms, Bayesian classification, Ant Colony Optimization algorithm, exercises using Intel SigOpt.
 | HPC, and  Simulations | Performance Metrics for validating the developed application.